 What are endangered languages?

-Our world is currently home to about 7,000 living languages, which sounds like a fairly robust number.
+Our world is currently home to about 7,000 living languages, which might sound like a fairly robust number.
 However, the worldwide distribution of speakers weighs heavily in favor of just a few tongues (like Mandarin and the other variants of Chinese, as well as Spanish, English, Hindi, and Arabic), meaning that thousands of languages boast fewer than 10,000 speakers.
-In far too many cases, scholars believe that there are fewer than 10 surviving speakers of a given language.
+And in far too many cases, scholars believe that there are fewer than 10 surviving speakers of a given language.

 A language dies when it has lost all of its native speakers.
-And with younger generations growing up predominantly speaking major languages, rather than endangered ones, linguists know what’s coming next.
-As such, many researchers estimate that more than 40 percent of the planet’s 7,000 surviving languages will be extinct by 2100.
+And with younger generations growing up predominantly speaking major languages, rather than endangered ones, linguists know the way the wind is blowing.
+They estimate that more than 40 percent of the planet’s 7,000 surviving languages will be extinct by 2100.

 As linguist Stephen R. Anderson explained, “When a language dies, a world dies within it… A community’s connection with its past, its traditions and its base of specific knowledge are all typically lost as the vehicle linking people to that knowledge is abandoned.”

-In short, a huge portion of the group’s culture vanishes into the ether, even if the group is still alive and its other cultural practices are intact.
+In short, a huge portion of the group’s culture vanishes into the ether, even if the group is still alive and some of its other cultural practices are intact.

 How can we protect our languages?